Lycoris Recoil: Music

-Sayuri performed the series ending, "Hana no to".
+Sayuri performed the series ending, "Hana no Tō".

 The music of the series is composed by (K)now Name member Shūhei Mutsuki.
 The opening theme song is "Alive" performed by ClariS, while the ending theme song is "Hana no Tō" (花の塔) performed by Sayuri.
 The ending theme was released as a single on July 3, 2022, while the opening theme single was released on August 3, 2022.

 International release and distribution

-Lizzie Freeman (Chisato, left) and Xanthe Huynh (Takina, right) provided the English language voices of Lycoris Recoil commissioned by Bang Zoom!
+Lizzie Freeman (left) and Xanthe Huynh (right) provided the English voices of Chisato and Takina, respectively.
+The dub was commissioned by Bang Zoom!
 Studios of Burbank, California for Aniplex of America.

 Lycoris Recoil is distributed and licensed by Aniplex's North American arm.
 Crunchyroll streamed it for an English simulcast and SimulDub.
 The English dub was produced by Burbank-based Bang Zoom!, directed by Steve Staley, and the characters are voiced by Lizzie Freeman, Xanthe Huynh, Jennifer Losi, Lisa Reimold, and Bob Carter.
 In November 2023, Aniplex of America announced that the English dub would broadcast in the United States on Adult Swim's Toonami programming block, which aired from January 21 to April 14, 2024.
-The series was released on Blu-ray originally on August 22, 2023, but was delayed to September 19, 2023.
+The series was originally scheduled to be released on Blu-ray on August 22, 2023, but was delayed to September 19.

 Plus Media Networks Asia licensed the series in Southeast Asia and aired it on Aniplus Asia.

 In addition to the Aniplex and North American arm YouTube channels, the shorts also released on Crunchyroll.
 On June 7, 2025, the English dub for the shorts released on both Aniplex of America's YouTube channel and Crunchyroll, with the English cast reprising their roles.